Use the Noise Gate to reduce the level of sound below a specified threshold level.

 Lower (more negative) setting attenuate the signal more, resulting in less noise passing through the closed gate, but may also produce noticeable pumping of the audio as the gate opens and closes.
 See the section on Suggested Workflow below.

-This setting controls how quickly the gate opens and closes.
+This setting controls how quickly the gate opens once the signal level exceeds the Gate threshold level.

-- At the minimum (10 ms) the gate will fully open and close almost instantly as the audio level crosses the threshold.
-This could cause the gate to 'flutter' or 'snap'.
+- At the minimum (1 ms) the gate will fully open almost instantly as the audio level crosses the threshold.

-- At the maximum (1000 ms), the gate will begin to slowly open (fade-in) 1 second before the sound level exceeds the Threshold, and will gradually close (fade-out) after the sound level drops below the Threshold over a period of 1 second.
+- At the maximum (1000 ms), the gate will begin to slowly open (fade-in) 1 second before the sound level exceeds the threshold.

 - Test the gate on a short selection with the Level Reduction set to -100 dB

-- When the settings are correct, apply to the entire song.
+- When the settings are correct, apply the effect to the entire song.

 Clicking on the command buttons give the following results: